-Appendix C Psy.D. in Counseling Psychology Program Dissertation Final Defense Approval Form For Use by Trainees in the Psy.D. in Counseling Psychology Program
+Appendix F Dissertation Final Defense Approval Form For Use by Trainees in Saint Elizabeth University Counseling Psychology Psy.D.
+Program

-Name:SEU ID Number: nber:
+Name: SEU ID Number:

 Dissertation Title:

-Date of Dissertation Final De fense:
+Date of Dissertation Final D Defense:

-At the final defense, we trainee will submit this form to once all committee members At the final defense, che (After the meeting, trainee with Dissertation Chair to present have been sufficiently made, nittee Members: Choose one of the follows approved the dissertation as submitted to the Director of the Psy.D. in Counselingsign the form.) anges were requested (see below) prior to the required to make the necessary characteristic changes.
-Once the Chair determines the/she will sign at the bottom of this form to the Director of the Psy.D. in Counselings (After the meeting, the ng Psychology Program, to approving the project.
-Inges and meet with their es the required changes m indicating such, and the
+Dissertation Chair and Com At the final defense, we trained will submit this form once all committee member At the final defense, of (After the meeting, trained we Dissertation Chair to present have been sufficiently made trained will submit this form mittee Members: Choose one of the following approved the dissertation as submitted.
+In to the Director of the Psy.D. in Counselings sign the form.)
+Changes were requested (see below) prior to the required to make the necessary chart these changes.
+Once the Chair determined, he/she will sign at the bottom of this form to the Director of the Psy.D. in Counseling (After the meeting, the ng Psychology Program, to approving the project. nges and meet with their es the required changes m indicating such, and the

-Dissertation Committee Sig natures

-Chair Signature Date
+Dissertation Committee Si Chair Date

 Member Signature Date

 Member Signature Date

-U 1 e Dissertation Chair to indicate any signi meeting.
-Attach additional page if need
+O 1 he Dissertation Chair to indicate any signi se meeting.
+Attach additional page if needs 2 2

+t this form to the Director

-Psy D. Trainee Name: SELLID Vumber:
+Psy D. Trainee Name: SELLID Jumher